geni/geni-gedcom/README.md

 ### Step 4 - Use it

 Now you have two options.
 You can either use the little web interface that we use for testing the importer, or you can just call the code directly.
-I'll show both options.
-First of all, let's try the web interface.
+Let's try the web interface.

 Open `resources/gedcom.properties` in your favorite text editor and change it to look like this: